 Approximately 6% of pregnant women and 10% of postpartum women experience perinatal anxiety.
 Anxiety can be experienced by itself or can be mixed with depression.

-Both pregnancy and postpartum depression can include:
+Both pregnancy and postpartum anxiety can include:

 - Excessive worry